 Hovered solid backgrounds

 2 are designed for app backgrounds and subtle component backgrounds.
 You can use them interchangeably, depending on the vibe you're going for.

 5 are designed for UI component backgrounds.

-Even if your component has a transparent background in its default state, you should skip Step
+If your component has a transparent background in its default state, you can use Step

 8 are designed for borders.

-8 is designed for borders on interactive components in their hover state.
+8is designed for stronger borders on interactive components and focus rings.

 10 are designed for solid backgrounds.